Terms and conditions

 We have extensive scope to provide subsidy and are legally obliged to publish our subsidy schemes.

-As a public body with a broad economic development remit, we regularly provide grants, loans and other assistance to promote the growth of the region.
-From 4 January 2023 the scope of much of our assistance is governed by the UK Government’s Subsidy Control Act 2022 and further international commitments on subsidy control.
+In implementing our broad economic development remit, we regularly provide grants, loans and other assistance to promote the growth of the region.
+Much of our assistance is governed by the UK Government’s Subsidy Control Act 2022 and further international commitments on subsidy control.
 These international commitments include the UK-EU Trade and Cooperation Agreement (TCA), other Free Trade Agreements (FTA) and World Trade Organisation (WTO) rules.

 Most of our assistance is awarded through subsidy schemes – the details of which are listed below.
 Sometimes we will award as Minimal Financial Assistance under the provisions of Chapter 7 of the Subsidy Control Act 2022.
-If no suitable cover is available through these methods or through the national subsidy schemes (called Streamlined Routes) there is the option for us to consider a standalone award.
+If no suitable cover is available through these methods or through the national subsidy schemes (called Streamlined Routes), there is the option for us to consider a standalone award.
 The latter requires a full subsidy principles assessment which is described in the UK Guide for beneficiaries mentioned below.

 The Scottish Government’s Subsidy Control webpages are also a useful information source.